Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Preliminaries

 \textbf{Imitation Learning.} The goal of IL is to acquire a high-quality policy \emph{without} access to the reward function $r^{\star}$.
-To achieve this, we assume access to an expert policy $\piE$ that generates a dataset of $N$ trajectories, each of length $H$: $\gDE = \{ \tau^{i} = ( s^i_1, a^i_1, s^i_2, a^i_2, \ldots, s^i_H, a^i_H ); \tau^i \sim \piE \}_{i=1}^N$.
+To achieve this, we assume access to an expert dataset $\gDE = \{ \tau^{i} = ( s^i_1, a^i_1, s^i_2, a^i_2, \ldots, s^i_H, a^i_H ); \tau^i \sim \piE \}_{i=1}^N$, which is collected by an expert policy $\piE$.
 The learner uses this dataset $\gDE$ to learn a policy that mimics the expert's behavior.
 We measure imitation quality using the \emph{imitation gap} \citep{pieter04apprentice, ross2010efficient, rajaraman2020fundamental}, defined as $V^{\piE} - V^{\widehat{\pi}}$, where $\widehat{\pi}$ is the learned policy.
 Essentially, we hope that the learned policy can perfectly mimic the expert such that the imitation gap is small.

 \textbf{Behavioral Cloning.} Behavioral cloning (BC) \citep{Pomerleau91bc} performs maximum likelihood estimation (MLE) to mimic the expert.